Kayu® Legendary Performance™

-We’ve outlined some fundamental guidelines to assist you with the process of installing your KAYU® Hardwood Product, being mindful that each project is unique and the details vary from build to build.
-Please consult with a professional siding installer in your area.
+We’ve outlined some fundamental guidelines to assist you with the process of installing your porch flooring, being mindful that many construction / installation details often vary from build to build.

 All wood is subject to expansion and contraction as the moisture in the environment surrounding the wood changes.
-KAYU® decking is skillfully kiln-dried, board to board, resulting in highly consistent results.
+KAYU® hardwood is skillfully kiln-dried, board to board, resulting in highly consistent moisture content.
 Shrinkage is very limited, unlike air-dried boards.

 Storage and Handling

-- Before installation and ﬁnishing, keep your KAYU® hardwood floorboards clean, dry and out of direct sunlight.
+Before installation and ﬁnishing, keep your KAYU® kiln-dried boards clean, dry and out of direct sunlight.
 Acclimate to your project site by dry-storing 2 weeks prior to installation.
-Do not store siding directly on the ground.
-Be sure the bottom boards are well ventilated by placing the boards at least 12” off the ground and on top of blocks.
-Do not cover siding material with plastic or tarp during the acclimation period, this will trap moisture and cause stability issues.
+Do not store boards directly on the ground.
+Be sure the bottom boards are well ventilated by placing the boards at least 4” off the ground and on top of blocks.
+Do not cover boards with plastic or tarp during the acclimation period, this will trap moisture and cause stability issues.
 Place a sheet of plywood on the top of the pile to shed any water.
-Do not store the wood in an enclosed area (this includes warehouses, garages).
+Don not store the boards in an enclosed area (this includes warehouses, garages).
 Keep material dry until installation.

-- Prior to installation, seal Porch Flooring with a high-quality penetrating oil sealer on all four sides.
+Prior to installation, seal the boards with a high-quality penetrating oil sealer or paint on all four sides.
 Sealing only one side will create an unbalanced moisture ﬂow on the face and back, which under severe conditions or if not properly fastened, may lead to slight cupping.

-- In order to bring back the original color of the deck, a periodic cleaning and a new coat of finish will be necessary.
-The rate at which maintenance is needed depends largely on; the degree of exposure to direct sunlight, climatic conditions, preference of deck color and the frequency at which any preservative treatments are applied.
-However, Once a year is the standard guideline for maintenance.
+In order to bring back the original color of the wood, a periodic cleaning and a new coat of finish will be necessary.
+The rate at which maintenance is needed depends largely on; the degree of exposure to direct sunlight, climatic conditions, preference of wood color and the frequency at which any preservative treatments are applied.
+Once every year or two is the standard guideline for maintenance.
 However, we hear most often that an oiled Kayu® porch floor is re-oiled every 2-3 years.

-- Similar to other exterior wood products, with time, KAYU® Hardwoods will gradually fade to a silver-gray patina color.
-If this is preferred, leave all four sides unfinished and allow to weather naturally.
-In this state, maintenance will be as minimal and easy as any other decking product on the market.
+Similar to all wood products, with time, KAYU® Hardwood will gradually fade to a silver-gray patina color.
+If this is preferred, finish all four sides with a natural unpigmented ﬁnish and allow to weather naturally.
+In this state, maintenance will be as minimal and easy as any other flooring product on the market.

-- KAYU® decking is skillfully kiln-dried for consistent application, board to board, using a highly sophisticated process of computer and operator controlled heat and humidity to adjust and regulate the drying of the lumber.
+KAYU® Hardwood is skillfully kiln-dried for consistent application, board to board, using a highly sophisticated process of computer and operator controlled heat and humidity to adjust and regulate the drying of the lumber.
 Excessive moisture will cause the boards to expand slightly.
 Unlike air dried boards, shrinkage is very limited.
-Please refer to our website resource pdf. about why kiln drying is far superior to air-dried.
+Please refer to our website resource pdf. about why kiln-dried wood is far superior to air-dried.

-- KAYU® decking does not shrink or expand end to end (unlike composite decking), therefore neatly trim ends and butt together.
+KAYU® Hardwood does not shrink or expand end to end (unlike composite decking), therefore neatly trim ends and butt together.